ALERT: It's tax season! We've had many questions around THPRD's Tax ID - and wanted to share it here: Tax ID: 93-6011018

-This class is for children not quite ready to begin lessons without their parent.
-It includes basic swim skills and learning to become comfortable in the water with an instructor.
+This class is for children not quite ready to begin lessons without a parent.
+It includes basic swim skills and learning to become comfortable in the water.

 In order to serve our guests effectively, some classes may be "blended" to include students from multiple class levels.
 When more than one instructor is available, students will be assessed on the first day and then grouped by ability.

 Adaptive swim lessons are designed for individuals 3 years and older with developmental, cognitive, and physical disabilities.
-They are one-on-one, so classes can be personalized for the needs of each participant.
+They are one-on-one so that classes can be personalized for the needs of each participant.
 Participants will need to: